 Games that don't require use of a Remote can be played right on the GamePad, but the majority of games require an opponent (or multitasking, at least).
 There are hundreds of in-game achievements to chase if you're so inclined, which to their credit are actually a decent source of challenge.

 To do that involves looking at the game for hours, and Sports Connection is, shall we say, not very aesthetically pleasing.
 Truthfully we don't expect much out of a sports compilation in this department — possibly our years of exposure have broken us — but the art style just looks all kinds of haggard, and its connection with ESPN encompasses all of a SportsCenter-like slide that crops up every so often.
 You'd think that with all the talent on air at least one of them, or anyone at all, might lend their voice to commentary or something, but nope: this game is disconcertingly quite and anonymous.

-ESPN Sports Connection's biggest problem is that it feels like it was slapped together in a manner of months, with seemingly little interest to exist beyond merely existing — someone had to make motion-controlled tennis, right?
+ESPN Sports Connection's biggest problem is that it feels like it was slapped together in a matter of months, with seemingly little interest to exist beyond merely existing — someone had to make motion-controlled tennis, right?
 Noble perhaps to take one for the team like that, but families looking to replicate that Wii Sports magic this hardware launch are better off with a ticket to Nintendo Land.